VipranshOjha/Daily-Problem-Solvers/README.md

 ## 🎯 **Why This Repository?**

-As developers, we encounter countless small problems tWohat could be solved with a few lines of code.
+As developers, we encounter countless small problems that could be solved with a few lines of code.
 Instead of accepting these inconveniences, I built tools to eliminate them.

 ## 🛠️ Projects